 With demand linked to global development, mining activity, and infrastructure spending, Caterpillar has become a core holding for many institutional investors.
-Its broad exposure across industries and long history of efficiency make it a stock that shows up in portfolios worldwide.
+Its broad exposure across industries and long history of operational efficiency make it a stock that shows up in portfolios worldwide.

 Taking a closer look at who owns Caterpillar and what insiders are doing can help investors see how confidence in the company is shaping up today.